davidsferreira02/lbaw2373/README.md

 Once your Docker is able to communicate with the Docker Hub using your credentials, configure the __upload_image.sh__ script with your username and the image name.
 Example configuration:

-    DOCKER_USERNAME=johndoe # Replace by your docker hub username IMAGE_NAME=lbaw21gg     # Replace by your lbaw group name
+    DOCKER_USERNAME=johndoe # Replace by your Docker Hub username IMAGE_NAME=lbaw21gg     # Replace by your LBAW group name

 Afterwards, you can build and upload the docker image by executing that script from the project root: